ooni/spec/backends/bk-003-collector.md

 several measurements as a single YAML document containing a header and several YAML objects.
 Users still using the old YAML based format are encouraged to upgrade to JSON ASAP.
 A server side implementation of the collector MUST support the JSON format.
-YAML support is deprecated.

 It is also outside of the scope of this section to define the way in which a OONI probe discovers the collector API endpoint